Go to A-Z Databases: Books & eBooks to search for more eBooks. Must access on campus or login with your COM account for off campus access.

 Examining the relationship between law and social change in the context of employees' everyday problems with sexual harassment, this volume elaborates a framework for studying the role of law in everyday acts of resistance - what the author calls the legal consciousness of injustice.
 The framework situates the analysis in the context of a specific social problem and its related legal domain.
 It de-centres the law by accounting for the way that social movements, counter-movements, policy makers and powerful institutions frame the debate surrounding the social problem.
 Drawing on frame analysis developed in social movement studies, this aspect of the approach specifically incorporates other schema and shows how law supports both oppositional and dominant interpretations of experience.
 Following the stages of a dispute, the framework then examines the way that people use frames to make sense of their experiences.

-For Love of Country: Confronting Rape and Sexual Harassment in the U.S. Military
+For Love of Country: Confronting Rape and Sexual Harassment in the US Military

 A compelling exploration of sexual victimization in the United States military!
 This incisive book offers a unique perspective on rape and sexual harassment in the United States military.
 Drawn from the experiences of military personnel and presented in their own words, For Love of Country: Confronting Rape and Sexual Harassment in the U.S. Military takes an honest and heartfelt look at a pervasive problem.
 Service veterans speak candidly about a breakdown of values and leadership failure which has perpetrated a culture of abuse.
 Male and female rape victims reflect on their efforts to serve their country with honor.
 Author Terri Spahr Nelson, a decorated United States Army veteran and psychotherapist specializing in sexual trauma recovery, has mixed a compelling chorus of hundreds of personal accounts into a single voice calling for reform.
 She presents emotional retellings from victims of rape and sexual harassment, with responses from military and congressional leaders.
 Ms. Nelson offers statistics released from the Pentagon about sexual assault reports, convictions, and the General Accounting Office, and current field research.
 For Love of Country: Confronting Rape and Sexual Harassment in the U.S. Military presents: personal accounts from survivors unique, inside perspectives from military personnel and veterans, commentary from military and congressional leaders, Pentagon statistics on sexual assault with conviction and sentencing rates, findings and recommendations from the Department of Defense, clinical information on issues facing military trauma survivors.
 For Love of Country: Confronting Rape and Sexual Harassment in the U.S. Military serves as a one-of-a-kind resource for professionals, an educational must for military personnel, and a compelling eye-opener to anyone concerned with the preservation of integrity and honor in the United States armed services.

-The Mother of All Hooks: The Story of the U.S. Navy's Tailhook Scandal
+The Mother of All Hooks: The Story of the US Navy's Tailhook Scandal

 The Mother of All Hooks is a richly detailed description of the United States government's attempts to punish naval officers for sexual misconduct committed at the 1991 Tailhook Association convention in Las Vegas, Nevada.
 Journalist William H. McMichael describes the institutionalized mind-set that led to that misconduct and, in the face of an oppressive, politically charged investigation, to a large-scale failure to cooperate with government agents.
 This failure led to further investigative and prosecutorial excesses that ultimately doomed the effort to bring the guilty to justice; many of the guiltiest, hi fact, were given immunity to testify, and escaped severe punishment.
 At the same time, McMichael makes clear that Tailhook misconduct had been largely condoned for decades, but that senior officials failed to take responsibility for allowing such an atmosphere to flourish.
 This powerful expose is a shocking, eye-opening read for psychologists, criminologists, criminal justice professionals, and members of the U.S. military.
 The Tailhook Association convention had become infamous in naval circles for heavy drinking, hard partying, and sexual promiscuity.
 The most notable such activity was the "gauntlet"--a hallway lined by men through which selected women were forced to pass, only to be fondled.
 McMichael provides a rich narrative account of how the United States Navy and the Pentagon mishandled investigation of events at the 1991 convention and subsequent hearings.
 In addition to exposing that approach's dramatic shortcomings, McMichael also provides insight into the Navy's history of open sexuality by its members while overseas, the fighter pilot psyche, and the larger issue of whether the Navy should be permitted to investigate its own transgressions.
 While more than thirty admirals eventually received what amounted to a hand slap, more than twenty junior officers received career-killing punitive letters of reprimand in closed-door administrative hearings.
 The Mother of All Hooks provides absorbing new details for all who think they "know" what happened because of Tailhook--and why.